AstraZeneca’s new manufacturing facility

 AstraZeneca to invest £120 million in the new manufacturing facility to produce Zoladex in Macclesfield…

 AstraZeneca is a global pharmaceutical company with a major UK presence.
 Having a global science-led biopharmaceutical business and innovative medicines used by millions of patients worldwide.

 As a sterile subcutaneous injectable product, Zoladex is manufactured under highly specialized conditions, which requires a range of high-specification equipment in a controlled environment to ensure aseptic production.
 The continued global demand for Zoladex has resulted in the decision to invest in replacing some of the existing facilities where the medicine is currently produced.

-The building of the new facility began in 2013 and completed in February 2016.
+The building of the new facility began in 2013 and was completed in February 2016.

-PBSC who are a leading manufacturer of cleanroom, high containment and material decontamination products around the world provided the expertise and solutions allowing AstraZeneca to continue sterile medicine production.
+PBSC is a leading manufacturer of cleanroom, high containment, and material decontamination products around the world providing the expertise and solutions allowing AstraZeneca to continue sterile medicine production.